It was a bright Sunday.

 And Lakshmi, my maid stood smiling at my bedroom door.
 That was a usual sight on Sundays.

-God!
-Why do I have to wake up seeing my maid!
-Wonder what's in stock!
+Oh, dear lord!
+Why do I have to wake up to my maid!
+Such a bad omen!
+Wonder what's in stock for today!

 "What's happening Lakshmi?
 Is your husband back yet?", I asked knowing it would irritate her.
 One of those sadistic pleasures.